 [Note: We highly recommend Nick O’Connell’s travel writing classes.
 He presents at our Travel Writing and Marketing Master Class in Seattle, and he'll also be presenting on creative travel writing at our pre-workshop on April 6, in Seattle, Washington.]

-Our Travel Writing, Marketing and Photography Master Class is a 6-day destination workshop that includes training, photography and cultural excursions to the famous Angkor Wat temples, culinary experiences and more.
+Our Travel Writing, Marketing and Photography Master Class is a 6-day destination workshop that includes training, photography, cultural excursions, culinary experiences and more.

 The Master Class morning workshop sessions include:

-Details will be available in late-January.
+Details will be available soon.
 In the meantime, you can learn more and get your name on our interest list at this link.

 Detailed information can be found on the Gotham Writers Workshop website.